kilpkonn/msc-thesis/main.typ

 In @idris2-design-and-implementation they say that TT is a dependently-typed λ -calculus with inductive families and pattern matching definitions.
 The language is kept as small as reasonably possible to make working with it easier.

-As the the term search algorithm also works on TT we'll take a closer look at it.
+As the term search algorithm also works on TT we'll take a closer look at it.
 More precise we'll look at they call $"TT"_"dev"$ that is TT, but extended with hole and guess bindings.
 The guess binding is similar to a let binding, but without any reduction rules for guess bindings.
 In @idris2-design-and-implementation they note that using binders to represent holes is useful in a dependently-typed setting since one value may determine another.